Kid Icarus: Uprising: Synopsis

 Kid Icarus: Uprising takes place in a world loosely based on Greek mythology, and is set twenty-five years after the events of the first game.
 Pit, an angel serving the Goddess of Light Palutena, is sent on missions against the Goddess of Darkness Medusa, who threatens to destroy humanity.
-During his missions, Pit fights Medusa's servant Twinbellows, defeats her commander Dark Lord Gaol with the help of a human mercenary named Magnus, then confronts the Goddess of Calamity Pandora so as to destroy the Mirror of Truth.
+During his missions, Pit fights Medusa's servant Twinbellows, defeats her commander Dark Lord Gaol with help from the human mercenary Magnus, and confronts the Goddess of Calamity Pandora to destroy the Mirror of Truth.
 In the process, the Mirror spawns a doppelgänger called Dark Pit, who absorbs the defeated Pandora's powers and departs.
-With help from the God of Oceans Poseidon, Pit defeats Medusas's final commander Thanatos.
+With help from the God of Oceans Poseidon, Pit defeats Medusa's final commander, Thanatos.
 He then retrieves powerful weapons known as the Three Sacred Treasures and uses them to defeat Medusa.
-When defeated, it is revealed that Medusa was merely a resurrected puppet ruler hiding the true antagonist: Hades, Lord of the Underworld.
+Upon her defeat, it is revealed that Medusa was merely a resurrected puppet ruler hiding the true antagonist: Hades, Lord of the Underworld.
 Hades, by spreading a rumor about a "wish seed" guarded by the Phoenix, provokes war among humanity so as to claim their souls.
 This war prompts the Nature Goddess Viridi to attack them and Hades' army.
-Pit and Palutena work against both Viridi and Hades, during the course of which a military base called the Lunar Sanctum is destroyed, releasing an unknown creature.
+As Pit and Palutena fight against both Viridi and Hades, a military base called the Lunar Sanctum is destroyed, releasing an unknown creature.